scateu/raspberrypi-cjktty-howto/README.md

+README FIRST: probably [KMSCON](https://github.com/kmscon/kmscon) is a much better, and modern solution.

+This can be a educational tutorial.

 # cjk-kernel — build a Raspberry Pi kernel with CJK console support

 `cjk-kernel.sh` patches, builds, and installs a Raspberry Pi kernel with the